kylebohmann/SQL_For_Data_Analysis/README.md

 **5. What are the most optimal skills to learn as a Data Analyst?**

 # Tools I Used
-To do my analysis of the data analyst job market I utilized the following analytics tools
+To do my dive into the data analyst job market I utilized the following analytics tools

 **SQL:** The primary tool used to run my analysis.
 Allowed me to query across multiple datasets.